gwu-libraries/sfm-ui/docs/storage.rst

  Storage volumes
 -----------------

-SFM stores data on multiple volumes:
+SFM stores data in multiple directories, which may be set up as separate volumes:

 * sfm-db-data: Postgres database for sfm-ui data
 * sfm-export-data: exports storage